-Another important reason to have a production playlist is that you can refer back to it when you provide direction to the musicians you hire.
+Another important reason to have a production playlist is that you can refer back to it when you provide direction to the online musicians you hire.
 For instance, if you’re planning on hiring a vocalist, and you like the vocal sound from a track on your production playlist, then you can share that with the vocalist and discuss ways to come close to that sound.
 The same thing applies to the instruments as well.
 For example, a Hammond organ is going to sound right on certain songs and totally out of place on others.

 3. Establish clear communication and terms

-Nothing ensures a good remote session like establishing clear, straightforward communication and terms.
+Nothing ensures a good remote session with online musicians like establishing clear, straightforward communication and terms.
 Gauging how responsive a person is to your questions and requests before you start working is a good indicator of how responsive they will be when work begins.
 This sounds obvious, but people often ignore warning signs in the pre-booking phase.
 Make sure the person you are considering has the time and interest to address questions and concerns before you hire them.

 - Total cost for the service

 - Delivery date

 - Contracts (work for hire, co-writing, etc.)

 - How many revisions/takes are included